Boulder and Xcel reach tentative deal on energy goals

 BOULDER, Colo.
-(KDVR) – The City of Boulder may have a new path to reach clean energy goals after ten years of seeking control of it’s own municipal power, city officials said on Thursday.
+(KDVR) – The City of Boulder may have a new path to reach clean energy goals after 10 years of seeking control of its own municipal power, city officials said on Thursday.

 If approved, Boulder would discontinue efforts to establish a local utility and remain customers of Xcel Energy.